Atsukoro1/tiktok-clone-30days/README.md

 - [ ] (Backend) Viewing live videos
 - [ ] (Frontend) Messaging other users
 - [ ] (Backend) Have tests on every route
+- [x] (Backend) Make optional 2FA with mobile
-- [ ] (Backend) Make some 2FA or email verification if user logs in with different ip and user agent
+- [ ] (Backend) Have some preventive actions if user logs with another ip address or user agent

 I'll add more soon!